grahamstark/referendums/bes/docs/brexit_vs_indie.md

-Title: Were the Scottish and EU Referendums driven by the same things?
+Title: The Scottish IndieRef and Brexit: how similar were they?
+Some empirical evidence.
 Author: Graham Stark
 Address:
 Date: 28th November 2016

-Brexit and the US Presidential, Marine Le Pen [].
-Is the independence movement part of that?
-Didn't feel like that to me.
-But the link has been made.
-David Torrance, for example [wrote]

-> Of course all these things aren’t true, not that that really matters, and just because one of those nationalisms is admirably pro-immigration and the other anti- doesn’t mean there is some fundamental difference between the two, just that it manifests itself in different ways.
+A wave of Populism is sweeping the West.
+Brexit and the US Presidential, Marine Le Pen and, as I write, the Italian referendum all seem to be part of that.
+Was the Scottish Independence referendum part of that?
+It's certainly been portayed in that way: Wings Over Scotland - partisan, sometimes annoying but in my experience usually careful and accurate - has [a summary of

 [Wings of Scotland][Wings] has a

 There has been, of course, lots of good journalism on Brexit and its aftermath (I particularly like [John Harris]() and [Chris Arnade]().
 But there are also now some good scholarly, empirical studies of the Brexit vote:

 * [A recent study by Matthew Goodwin and Oliver Heath for the Rowntree Foundation][Rowntree] uses data on 19,000 individual voters from the [British Election Survey][BES] (BES).
 Goodwin and Heath build a statistical model (a 'binomial